ml4bio/e2efold/E2Efold-FM/README.md

 ## System Requirements

 The `E2Efold-FM` package is built under the Linux system with the popular softwares [Anaconda](https://www.anaconda.com/) and [Pytorch](https://pytorch.org/).
+The versions of the software dependencies that the `E2Efold-FM` package uses are provided in the `environment.yml`.

-The versions of the software dependencies that the `E2Efold-FM` package has been tested on are provided in the `environment.yml`.
+The versions of the software dependencies and data-analysis packages that `E2Efold-FM` has been tested on are given in the `environment.yml`.
 Users can conveniently create the same environment by running the command:
 ```
 conda env create -f environment.yml
 ```

+The `E2Efold-FM` package does not require non-standard hardware.